ebmdatalab/notebook-template/DEVELOPERS.md

 #### Stop notebook

-- To close down the Docker container, press Ctrl-C in the Docker command window, then "y" within 5 seconds.
+- To close down the Docker container, press Ctrl-C in the Docker command window.
+Normally, this is all you need to do.
+However, sometimes containers are not stopped correctly (for example if there is an error during startup).
+To check, and/or halt the container:
-- If a container is running in the background (e.g. you're trying to start a new one and get an error because the port is already taken), go to Powershell/command line and type `docker ps`.
+    - Go to Powershell/command line and type `docker ps`.
+This will show all running docker containers, including "hidden" ones running in the background
     - Each will have a name consisting of two random words.
 To close one, type `docker stop [name]`

 ### Running without Docker